dsc-courses/dsc40a-2022-fa/index.md

 {{ site.description }}
 {: .fs-6 .fw-300 }

-| ❗❗❗ <span style='color:Blue'><b>Important Updates on HW1!</b></span> <br> We made some minor changes on HW1 write-up, more information could be found [here](https://campuswire.com/c/GE36D51A4/feed/43).
-The updated version is aviliable on the course website around 8:15 pm Oct 2nd.
+| ❗❗❗ <span style='color:Blue'><b>Important Updates on HW1!</b></span> <br> We made some minor changes on HW1 write-up.
+The updated version 2 is aviliable on the course website around 2 pm Oct 4th.
 If you download the write-up prior to this time, please check out the Campuswire post carefully.
 | ❗ <span style='color:Blue'><b>Important note on the discussion sessions:</b></span> <br> The first discussion session will be on Monday, October 3rd 2022.

 {{ site.staffersnobio }}